Von Braun Center: History

-It is named in honor of Wernher von Braun, the German-American rocket scientist.
+It is named in honor of Wernher von Braun, the German-American rocket scientist and a former member of the SS.
 After von Braun's work for Nazi Germany in World War II, he was brought to the United States Army's Redstone Arsenal along with many colleagues via Operation Paperclip.
 Their work laid the foundation for the United States space program.
 Planning for the facility began in 1965.
 The original construction included the sports arena, an exhibit hall space now known as East Hall, a concert hall, a playhouse, and museum space for the Huntsville Museum of Art.
 The arena as originally built seated about 8,000 for concerts, and included scoreboards and a refrigerated floor for ice events.
 The concert hall included an orchestra rehearsal room, dressing space for performers, and a lounge for patrons.
 The facility, originally referred to as the "Von Braun Civic Center", opened on March 14, 1975.

 The VBC's first expansion was a west-side addition to the exhibit hall, opened in 1980 and originally referred to as West Hall (the combined space is now called simply East Hall).
 Expanded kitchen facilities for catering were added in 1983.
 Originally this was a standalone building, but it became incorporated into the construction of North Hall in 1987.
 North Hall was constructed as a high-end exhibit and ballroom space, with carpeting and decorative lighting.
 A second-floor gallery can be opened to the main space or closed off, and it has a variety of meeting rooms and salons attached.

 In 1993 the city was bidding to host a meeting of the American Bowling Congress, which would require space for bowling lanes and exhibits for six months.
 In order to supply the space, the city agreed to the construction of South Hall, which opened in 1997.
 Around that same time, the word "Civic" was dropped from the facility's name.
 South Hall is the VBC's largest exhibit space at 100800 sqft; it includes a large lobby area, a partitionable ballroom, and an underground parking garage.
 Its construction involved eliminating a portion of Williams Avenue and re-routing part of Monroe Street.
 A sky walk connecting South Hall to a newly constructed adjacent hotel was added in 2006.

 The oldest portions of the facility underwent renovation in 2011.
 The improvements included new seating for the arena, reconstruction of the arena and concert hall lobbies, and a new exterior facade.

 Another expansion in 2020 created Mars Music Hall and Rhythm on Monroe.
 Mars Music Hall can be figured with pit-style standing area for about 1,100 with additional night-club style seating on a mezzanine level or can be configured with seats on the floor for about 800.
 Across the hall, Rhythm on Monroe offers a variety of selections from pub grub to upscale dining and features a rooftop bar overlooking Huntsville.

 Major renovations to the high-end exhibit space, North Hall were completed in 2023.